 - Hold a parish picnic to celebrate the joy of family life.
-Pope Francis delivered a message on that theme during the Angelus on June 26.
+Pope Francis delivered a message on that theme during one of his Angelus occasions.

-- Use one of the recordings from the Theological Congress to promote discussion with the parish team about the ongoing development of family ministry within the The recordings can be found here: romefamily2022.com
+- Use one of the recordings from the Theological Congress to promote discussion with the parish team about the ongoing development of family ministry.
+The recordings can be found here: romefamily2022.com

-Building up and supporting families doesn't have to stop after June 26!
-The Southwark diocesan Marriage and Family Life Team can support you.
+Building up and supporting families didn't have to stop after June 26!
+The Southwark diocesan Marriage and Family Life Team are here to support you.
 Please contact us on any of the following email addresses: email@example.com; firstname.lastname@example.org; email@example.com Or look on the diocesan website for more information: https://www.rcsouthwark.co.uk

 CELEBRATE Prayer Stations for all the Family

-These Prayer Stations have been created by the CELEBRATE family ministry as a response to the World Meeting of Families.
-CELEBRATE wishes to make these Prayer Stations available to every parish and diocese to use in their events.
-The Prayer Stations can be used at any time of the year, although they have been specifically created for the World Meeting of Families.
+These Prayer Stations were created by the CELEBRATE family ministry as a response to the World Meeting of Families.
+The Prayer Stations can be used at any time of the year, although they were specifically created for the World Meeting of Families.

-The CELEBRATE Prayer Stations have been developed primarily for children to be accompanied by a mix of parents/carers, grandparents, catechists and parishioners, to travel together in small groups from station to station to create an interactive prayer journey.
+The CELEBRATE Prayer Stations were developed primarily for children to be accompanied by a mix of parents/carers, grandparents, catechists and parishioners, to travel together in small groups from station to station to create an interactive prayer journey.

 The content is based on Scripture and Church teaching on the family echoing some of the themes from the WMF documents.
-They have been developed to be as engaging and inclusive as possible, and provide discovery and formation elements to evangelise and catechise and help build family and church community.
+They were developed to be as engaging and inclusive as possible and provide discovery and formation elements to evangelise and catechise and help build family and church community.

 Do take a look and consider whether they can be part of your parish and and diocesan activities.
-They are free to download but are not free to produce so CELEBRATE would be very grateful for a donation if they are used within your Diocese.
+They are free to download but are not free to produce so CELEBRATE would be very grateful for a donation if they are used.

 New National School Assembly 'Celebrating Family Love'

-We are very excited to be able to offer you a fantastic new resource to help you celebrate the World Meeting of Families - at the time or afterwards.
-We have worked alongside storytelling agency Ministory, to bring you a dynamic and exciting assembly to use in your school.
+We are very excited to be able to offer you a fantastic new resource to help you celebrate the family.
+We have worked alongside storytelling agency Ministry, to bring you a dynamic and exciting assembly to use in your school.
 Both primary and secondary versions of the assembly are available.

 These animated video assemblies include a range of guest speakers, reflections and prayers, and will be the perfect resource to use with your students to help them think about and reflect on the theme of family love.

 We have also produced a free resource pack to help with your celebrations.
-This pack includes a range of materials, ideas and resources to help with your school to join in with the World Meeting of Family celebrations.
+This pack includes a range of materials, ideas and resources to help with your school to celebrate the family.
 The ‘Celebrating Family Love’ Assembly is available to view and download at www.catholiceducation.co.uk